magoo/redteam-plan/README.md

 - *Long Term Mitigation* (Weeks / Months): Completion of harder lessons learned, refactoring, and growth before you consider the next red team.

 ### People
 Identify all the people who may need to know the Red Team's plans and secrets.
-This is where you'll want to mitigate any "Break Glass" risk, and have contact details ready for a pivot away from an exercise.
+This is where you'll want to mitigate any "Break Glass" risk, and have contact details ready for a pivot away from an exercise due to any emergencies.
 - Consulting firms: Will you be hiring an external party as the red team?
 - Internal resources: Will internal employees act as the red team?
 - Who is responsible for (in this case, withholding) a call to the police?
 - Who is responsible for inbound PR / Communications?
 - Who is responsible for customer interactions?
 - Who is the breach notification resource? (in-house / outside counsel)
-- Who is the overall "Game Master" that will steer issues?
+- Who is the overall "Game Master" that will steer issues and be the ultimate source of good judgement?

 ### Strategy
 Decide where you are going to accumulate your value from this experience.
 There are tradeoffs everywhere that may not scratch what you're trying to itch with an exercise.